samba-team/samba/source3/modules/README.nfs4acls.txt

 Each one affects the behaviour only when _setting_ an acl on a file/dir:

 mode = [simple|special]
-- simple: don't use OWNER@ and GROUP@ special IDs in ACEs. - default
+- simple: Use OWNER@ and GROUP@ special IDs for non inheriting ACEs only.
+  This mode is the default.
 - special: use OWNER@ and GROUP@ special IDs in ACEs instead of simple user&group ids.
+This mode is deprecated.

-Note: EVERYONE@ is always processed (if found such an ACE).
+Note1: EVERYONE@ is always processed (if found such an ACE).
-Note2: special mode will have side effect when _only_ chown is performed.
+Note2: There is a side effect when _only_ chown is performed.
        Later this may be worked out.

-Use "simple" mode when the share is used mainly by windows users and unix side is not significant.
-You will loose unix bits in this case.
+Note3: Mode special inherits incorrect ACL entries when the user creating
+       a file is different from the owner of the caurrent folder.
+Note4: Mode simple uses inheriting OWNER@ and GROUP@ special IDs to
+       support Creator Owner and Creator Group.

-It's strongly advised setting "store dos attributes = yes" in smb.conf.
+It's strongly advised to set "store dos attributes = yes" in smb.conf.

 chown = [true|false]
 - true => enable changing owner and group - default.